Effective Content Planning: A Step-by-Step Guide

 Audience Research Essentials

-Content resonates best when it addresses the interests and needs of its intended audience.
-Effective audience research identifies key information:
+Content works best when it speaks to the interests and needs of its intended audience.
+Good audience research uncovers key information:

 - Topic Interests: What subjects and themes captivate your audience?